marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 ## Install the extension to your account

-You can find the latest stable version of the VSTS Extension tasks on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=marcelo-formentao.digitalocean-tools).
+You can find the latest stable version of the Azure DevOps Extension tasks on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=marcelo-formentao.digitalocean-tools).

 ## Known Issues